lavyadamania/Hierarchical-MARL-Corruption-Control/README.md

-# 🚔 CorruptionMARL: Evolutionary Multi-Agent Police System
+# 🚔 Multi-Agent Police Corruption Simulation

 > **"Where death is just a learning experience, and corruption is a survival strategy."**